 Receive email or text notification when this page is updated

-To better serve our community's need for more theater space and address other issues with the current Bellevue Youth Theatre, the city is constructing a new theatre in Crossroads Park.
-The new $8.8 million theater will offer versatility of use and environmentally friendly features.
-Video of planned theater
+To better serve our community's need for more theater space and address other issues with the current Bellevue Youth Theatre, the city has constructed a new theatre in Crossroads Park.
+The new $8.8 million theater will offer versatility of use and environmentally-friendly features.
+Video of theater

 Please join us to celebrate the Grand Opening of the new Bellevue Youth Theatre at Crossroads Community Park, 16051 NE 10th Street, on March 14 from 11 a.m. to 1 p.m.